 About Experience Posts

-• How many hours did I actually spend reading and listening this year?
+• How much time did I actually spend reading and listening this month?

 • Could I use my time more efficiently?